Scalable and Equivariant Spherical CNNs by Discrete-Continuous (DISCO) Convolutions: Discrete-Continuous (DISCO) Convolutions

 \subsection{Filter Parameterization}

-We consider a continuous representation of the filter $\psi$ in the DISCO spherical convolution, which allows us to evaluate $\psi(\omega)$ for any coordinate $\omega \in \sphere$, thereby allowing us to compute $\psi(R^{-1}\omega)$ for any continuous rotation $R$ exactly.
+We consider a continuous filter representation $\psi$ in the DISCO spherical convolution, which allows us to evaluate $\psi(\omega)$ for any coordinate $\omega \in \sphere$ and thus compute $\psi(R^{-1}\omega)$ for any continuous rotation $R$ exactly.
 Nevertheless, the filter must be parameterized by a finite number of learnable parameters $\bm{p}$.
-We consider filters that are either axisymmetric $\psi(\theta;\bm{p})$, directional and separable $\psi(\theta,\phi; \bm{p})=\vartheta(\theta; \bm{p})\varphi(\phi; \bm{p})$, or directional $\psi(\theta,\phi; \bm{p})$ without any further constraint.
+We consider filters that are either axisymmetric $\psi(\theta;\bm{p})$, directional and separable $\psi(\theta,\phi; \bm{p})=\vartheta(\theta; \bm{p})\varphi(\phi; \bm{p})$, or directional $\psi(\theta,\phi; \bm{p})$ without further constraints.
 In all cases the filters are parameterized with equally spaced nodes along $\theta$ and $\phi$, with each node value a learnable parameter.
 To evaluate the filter for any continuous argument we simply use linear interpolation.
-We localize the filter spatially by constraining it to be zero for angles above some cutoff angle $\theta_{\textrm{cutoff}}$.
+We localize the filter spatially by constraining it to be zero for angles above some cutoff $\theta_{\textrm{cutoff}}$.